Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Littlewood--Paley theory in PDE and Geometric Measure Theory

 Quadratic expressions involving Peter Jones' $\beta$-numbers and their relatives are central in the study of uniform rectifiability.
 They also give an analytic perspective on structure in large data sets -- in particular measuring clustering of data around rectifiable sets.
 See \cite{DavidSemmes} (Section I.1.3) which directly addresses the analogies between Littlewood--Paley techniques in analysis and in geometry.
 There is also a very nice survey \cite{Mattila} by Mattila on rectifiability, see especially Chapter 5 on uniform rectifiability.

-The survey article of Dindo\v{s} and Pipher \cite{DindosPipher} is a good reference for the modern theory for elliptic PDE with rough coefficients in Lipschitz domains in which quadratic expressions play a crucial role.
-See also \cite{MR3952696} for connections between the PDE perspective and $\beta$-numbers in higher-codimensional settings.
+See \cite{MR3952696} for connections between the PDE perspective and $\beta$-numbers in higher-codimensional settings.

-There is now a vast literature on this area which we can make no attempt to summarise.
-This section is thus perhaps even more impressionistic than the others.
-Amongst the contributors in the current era are Azzam, D\k{a}browski, David, Dindo\v{s}, Feneuil, Hofmann, Kenig, Li, Mattila, Mayboroda, Martell, Mourgoglou, Pipher, Tolsa, Toro, Verdera, Villa and their collaborators.
+There is now a vast literature on this area which we can make no attempt to summarise; partly for this reason this section is thus perhaps even more impressionistic than the others.
+Amongst the contributors in the current era are Azzam, D\k{a}browski, David, Dindo\v{s}, Feneuil, Hofmann, Kenig, Li, Martell, Mattila, Mayboroda, Mourgoglou, Pipher, Tolsa, Toro, Verdera, Villa and their collaborators.